Wrongful Death Settlement Amounts in Texas

 What Is the Average Settlement for Wrongful Death?

-Despite the estimates you may see online, there isn’t a definitive average wrongful death settlement in Texas.
+Despite the estimates that you may see online, there isn’t a definitive average wrongful death settlement in Texas.
 Since many firms and claimants make their settlements confidential, there isn’t a way to determine a true average payout for wrongful death.

 However, wrongful death settlements do tend to be larger than those in standard personal injury cases.
 This is due to the substantial economic losses often sustained when you lose a family member versus a family member recovering from an injury.